 Statues of real Arsenal legends

 In recent years, the club has made increasing efforts to make the Emirates Stadium more and more Arsenal’s 'own'.
 Except for a few large shields with club legends on the outside, it still felt a bit cold and unwelcoming.
 The plateau surrounding the stadium features five statues of key figures in Arsenal's history: Ken Friar, Herbert Chapman, Tony Adams, Dennis Bergkamp and Thierry Henry.
-Close to the statue of Henry is also 'The Spirit of Highbury', a wall of fame that houses all the Gunners who ever saw action at Highbury.
+Close to the statue of Henry is also 'The Spirit of Highbury', a wall of fame that houses all the Gunners who played at Highbury.

 Highbury's famous clock